jogrodnik/kafka/PSC.md

   --ip-protocol TCP \
   --ports 443 \
   --address psc-internal-ip

 Step 6: Create a Service Attachment in Network A, Region A This step creates a service attachment that allows VMs from other networks to connect to the PSC endpoint.

-gcloud compute instances create my-vm \
+gcloud compute service-attachments create psc-service-attachment \
-  --zone us-east1-b \
-  --machine-type n1-standard-1 \
+  --region us-central1 \
-  --subnetwork subnet-b \
+  --producer-forwarding-rule psc-forwarding-rule \
-  --network network-b
+  --connection-preference ACCEPT_AUTOMATIC